efraxpc/fundamentals-nodejs-challenge-gostack/README.md

 # fundamentals-nodejs-challenge-gostack

 ### This is a challenge where we are applying fundamentals Nodejs concepts using GoStack bootcamp guide ⚛︎
-  ## I've applied things like typescript, SOLID patterns, Don't Repeat Yourself (DRY), Data Mapper Patter, Separation of Concerns (SOC), Data Object Transfer (DTO)
+  ## I've applied things like typescript, SOLID patterns, Don't Repeat Yourself (DRY), Data Mapper Pattern, Separation of Concerns (SOC), Data Object Transfer (DTO)

 ### Tests passed